poojachaudhuri/project-2/README.md

 ## Findings

-The number of mass shootings have almost doubled since 2014 and the incident has become deadlier.
+The number of mass shootings have almost doubled since 2014 and the incidents have become deadlier.

 ## Limitations

 Mass shootings can depend on a number of factors such as state demographics (population, age, race, ethnicity, income), state-wise gun laws and gun ownership, and several other variables.
+The analysis does not take these into account because it is difficult to make a methodological choice and ajust for one variable (or a few) and leave out others.
+The analysis has on absolute national and state-wise numbers.
+And in one case, percentage change.

+## Further

+Data analysis can only achieve so much and the project needs traditional reporting - talking to experts - that makes sense of the trends.